AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 - For instances without public IPs to access internet
     1. use NATGW and its public IP
     2. with h/w VPN or DX, route the traffic through VPGW to existing DC
+- DNS resolution and DNS hostname config
+    - instance launched in default VPC
+        - provided with public and private DNS hostnames
+            - correspond to public and private IPv4 add of the instacnes
+        - instance launched in non-default VPC
+            - provided with a private DNS hostname only
+            - public hostname when DNS resolution and DNS hostname config are enabled